Search results for:

-Ever had bandwidth overage fees or had a compromised system and find high bandwidth usage and wonder where all the bandwidth went?
-Bandwidth usage tracking can be used to avoid both issues or help catch usage problem before it gets out of hand (expensive).
+Have you ever had bandwidth overage fees or had a compromised system and found high bandwidth usage and wonder where all the bandwidth went?
+Bandwidth usage tracking can avoid both issues or help catch usage problem before it gets out of hand (expensive).

-Another great feature is that has low resource usage and most importantly, does not generate its own traffic other than outgoing updates that you can control.
-It also stores long term usage data that can be analyzed to look at trends to assist in planning for growth and needs.
+Another great feature is that it has low resource usage and, most importantly, does not generate its own traffic other than outgoing updates that you can control.
+It also stores long-term usage data that can be analyzed to look at trends to assist in planning for growth and needs.

 CentOS requires the epel repository to be installed.